ananya-bangera/Music_Mania/README.md

-## Project Setup
->Include your project setup basics here.
-Steps for how someone else can setup your project on their machine.
-Add any relevant details as well.

 ## Usage
 >To open webpage ,we need to run python file named as (run.py)
 >Then to use link provided in output to open webpage(ctrl+l-click)